-- TA-data collected by means of the methodology outlined above, gives a more detailed and correct picture of these fishermen's time use than conventional recall methods would have done. - TA-studies are not necessarily labor-intensive.
-The schedule presented above took around 4 hrs every second day, i.e. around 15 hrs per week. - Other data can be collected at the same time with the same high reliability and representativity. - TA-data increase the reliability and validity of other data sets or data types based on recall. - The 'random visits' variant of TA-studies is new in Bangladesh.
-It compares well with other versions in terms of resource inputs and cost-effectiveness. - The household is the basic unit of study.
-6 - The use of the household as the sampling unit ensures that otherwise 'invisible behavior' will be revealed. - TA-studies are especially suitable for studying the productive aspects of household organization and management.
-It is also useful for studying various types of exchanges between households. - TA-studies gives quantitative expression of relations that otherwise are hard to come by. - Self-reporting TA-methods are biased as a whole in that they emphasize 'events' over 'non-events'.
+- TA-data collected by means of the methodology outlined above, gives a more detailed and correct picture of these fishermen's time use than conventional recall methods would have done, - 2.
+TA-studies are not necessarily labour-intensive.
+The schedule presented above took around 4 hours every second day, i.e. around 15 hours per week, - 3.
+Other data can be collected at the same time with the same high reliability and representativity,

+- 4. TA-data increase the reliability and validity of other data sets or data types based on recall, - 5.
+The 'random visits' variant of TA-studies is new in Bangladesh.
+It compares well with other versions in terms of resource inputs and cost-effectiveness, - 6.
+The household is the basic unit of study, - 7.
+The use of the household as the sampling unit ensures that otherwise 'invisible behaviour' will be revealed, - 8.
+TA-studies are especially suitable for studying the productive aspects of household organisation and management.
+It is also useful for studying various types of exchanges between households, - 9.
+TA-studies gives quantitative expression of relations that otherwise are hard to come by, - 10.
+Self-reporting TA-methods are biased as a whole in that they emphasize 'events' over 'non-events'.
 This is because discrete acts are easier to count.
-A record of no activity can however be potentially interesting. - 11 TA-data can be of really formidable value in cases where two sets of data, collected some time apart, exist (see Foster 1979). - TA-studies are extremely useful in ensuring that researchers do not introduce biases through non-random observations. - 13 TA-studies are not a fantastic new methodological aid that - renders other more qualitative methodologies superfluous.
-There is an inherent danger to over-quantify when one use this methodology. - Women from their teens upwards are generally not very visible.
-This makes observation of their activities difficult for male researchers, and introduces an element of uncertainty since their activities often have to be reported upon by other family members or neighbors.
+A record of no activity can however be potentially interesting, - 11.
+TA-data can be of really formidable value in cases where two sets of data, collected some time apart, exist (see Foster 1979), - 12.
+TA-studies are extremely useful in ensuring that researchers do not introduce biases through non-random observations, - 13.
+TA-studies are not a fantastic new methodological aid that renders other more qualitative methodologies superfluous, - 14.
+There is an inherent danger to over-quantify when one use this methodology, and - 15.
+Women from their teens upwards are generally not very visible.
+This makes observation of their activities difficult for male researchers, and introduces an element of uncertainty since their activities often have to be reported upon by other family members or neighbours.